 – All goats purchased from Liberty Farm are able to be registered with the American Dairy Goat Association; those that are also eligible for the American Goat Society registration will come with that paperwork as well.

 – All goats are sold healthy, clean, and well cared for, and we expect the same once they reach their new home.

 – Your kid will be dam raised, and supplemented with bottle feeding so you’ll get cuddly little ones who will grow to be friendly, easy-to-handle goats.
 We do not typically release any of our babies until they are 8 weeks old.
 We do make arrangements for bottle babies for 4H projects, etc., but we do not sell single goat kids.

 – All goats must be sold to a home/farm with other goats, or you must purchase a pair.
 Goats are herd animals and need a goat buddy.

 – Your kid will be dewormed and have their ear tattoo to conform to their registration papers, as well as being disbudded if not polled.

-– We welcome visits by appointment only.
-When you visit, please understand that we have livestock guardian dogs on duty.
-They are not pets — they are working.
+– We welcome visits, by appointment only.
+When you visit, please understand that we have a livestock guardian dog on duty.
+He is not our pet — he is working.
 For your safety and that of our animals, we do not allow customers to physically enter the goat yard, although you may view it from outside the fence.
-This not only protects our herd and yours from disease transmission, but also allows our dogs to work in an environment of peace where they don’t feel as though they need to respond to a threat (you!).
-Feel free to ask questions about our dogs and what they do!
+This not only protects our herd and yours from disease transmission, but also allows our dog to work in an environment of peace where he doesn’t feel as though he needs to respond to a threat (you!).
+Feel free to ask questions about our dog and what he does!

 – If you do purchase a goat from us, PLEASE do keep in touch, send us pics of how they’re doing, and let us know if you have any questions!
 We love to see our babies happy in their new homes!